Yonet/AzureMixedRealityDocs/lessons/lesson-4/concepts/what-are-the-security-concerns-with-using-eye-tracking.md

 almost 98% using models of movement speed and direction.

-Even if the individual’s gaze data has not previously been recorded and associated with his or her identity, one could use attributes derived from the gaze patterns to approximate that identity.
+Even if the individual's gaze data has not previously been recorded and associated with his or her identity, one could use attributes derived from the gaze patterns to approximate that identity.
 For example, gender identification effectively halves the global search space.
 By